webu/wagtail-parler/docs/source/usage.md

 ## Customize handlers of the translated fields with `TranslationsList`

-Of course, `wagtail-modeladmin-parler` let you customize what is in language tabs.
+Of course, `wagtail-parler` let you customize what is in language tabs.
 To do this, you'll define a `TranslationsList` inside your `edit_handler`.
 It will be used as a template to generate all languages tabs.